Responding to search and rescue

-The search and rescue system activates when SAR authorities are alerted to a situation where a human life is believed to be at risk.
+The SAR system activates when SAR authorities are alerted to a situation where a human life is believed to be at risk.

 The JRCC can be alerted to a distress situation by:

-- communication functions available through the GDMSS system
+- communication through the global maritime distress and safety system

 - notification of a missing civil aviation aircraft alerted by Airservices Australia

-- phone call from concerned family or friends or general public.
+- a phone call from concerned family or friends or general public.

 Once the JRCC receives a distress situation alert, the priority is to gather as much information as possible.